2006 NBA Finals

-The 2006 NBA Finals was the championship series of the 2005–06 NBA season and the conclusion of the season's playoffs.
+The 2006 NBA Finals was the championship series of the National Basketball Association's (NBA) 2005–06 season, and the conclusion of the season's playoffs.
 The Dallas Mavericks were favored to win the championship over the Miami Heat.
 Despite these odds, the Heat won the title in six games over the Mavericks, becoming the third team—after the 1969 Celtics, the 1977 Trail Blazers and later the 2016 Cleveland Cavaliers and 2021 Milwaukee Bucks—to win a championship after trailing 0–2 in the series.
 Dwyane Wade of the Heat was named Most Valuable Player of the series.

-This series marked the first time since 1971 that the Finals featured two teams playing in their first NBA Finals series.
-It was the first occasion since 1978 that two teams who had never won an NBA Championship contested the NBA Finals.
-The two teams met again five years later in 2011, the second Finals appearance for both franchises, with the Mavericks winning the rematch over the Heat.